MattLemmon/StickBall/readme.txt

 $ ruby main.rb

-Enjoy!

 _________________________________________________________________

-              See more about Gosu at libgosu.org
+       See more about Gosu and Chingu at libgosu.org

 _________________________________________________________________